EliottZemour/EliottZemour.github.io/_posts/2021-12-22-ada-quotebankers-project.md

 ---
 title: "Who has a voice in the media ?
-An EPFL project to discover who to be quotes in newspapers "
+An EPFL project to discover who gets to be quoted in newspapers"
 layout: post
 date: 2021-12-20 12:00
 tag: DataViz, WebDev, Python, API